 Gender, race, and age of a patient all seem to impact pain management decisions at the provider level.
 In a 2013 study from the University of Florida, researchers used virtual patients to study the role of these demographic factors on 193 healthcare professionals’ pain ratings.

-Of the two healthcare professions, nurses were more likely to assign higher pain ratings and were more willing to prescribe opioid drugs than their physician counterparts
+Of the two healthcare professionals, nurses were more likely to assign higher pain ratings and were more willing to prescribe opioid drugs than physicians.
+The biases revealed in this study suggest that patient demographic may influence pain management decisions.

 Some of the factors of poor treatment include: